DavidEBrumbaugh/give-it-a-REST/readme.txt

 The steps are:

-* Establish your enpoint namespace
+* Establish your endpoint namespace
 * Establish your endpoint version
 * Build a Resource Handler to match each of the resources you wish to provide via REST derived from the abstract base class WpEpResourceHanlder
 * In your derived class implement, get, put, post, delete and patch methods as appropriate.
 * Use the add_route method to add the routes to your resources
 * Use the init_route method to initialize those routes

-This is a very, very early test of the framework.
+The class OptionAsResource shows how to implement get/post/put/and delete

+The file test.js shows how to use the RET API using jQuery ajax If you install the plugin you will see a new menu item in Settings - REST Test

+The Rest Test page allows you to test the REST calls from test.js